darius/cant/overview.md

 association-list)`, or `(export name1 name2 ...)` which is like
 ```(map<- `((name1 ,name1) (name2 ,name2) ...))```.

-keys which are purely identity-based (a mutable object as a key)

 (Warning: the current implementation in Chez Scheme can't hash
 consistently with the equality test, in general.
 You're safe using
 keys that are purely data (such as a link-list all of whose elements